 - Suggest the child chooses his/her own dictation passage.

-- Subscribe to the Arrow or Boomerang so that the dictation is pre-selected and is well-explained.
+- Subscribe to the Dart or Arrow or Boomerang so that the dictation is pre-selected and is well-explained.

 - Remember that the best dictation is the kind that a child enjoys.
 You can try a variety of dictation methods that correspond to the developmental stages your kids are in: French dictation, reverse dictation and straight dictation.

 The Writer’s Jungle offers detailed instructions about the practices of copywork and dictation.
-You can purchase a package that includes both a language arts subscription as well as the notebook version of The Writer’s Jungle for a reduced price.
+You can purchase a bundle that includes a mechanics and literature subscription, a project product, and The Writer’s Jungle for a reduced price.
+Learn more here.